 Unfortunately, it absolutely hammered it down with rain the day we went here so most of the rides were shut.
 However, we did have a lovely lunch in the Rain Forest Cafe, which I highly recommend.

 It stopped raining in the afternoon and we managed to do half of the Wilderness Explorers Handbook.
-This was our favorite park, as there was so much to see and do, and learn.
+This was our favorite park, as there was so much to see and do.
 Keep hold of it and add it to your holiday scrapbook when you get home, the kids will love creating it.

 We went on a safari to see some amazing animals, zebra, elephants, and tigers to name just a few.